-I love to write articles and reviews about our cruising experiences, which many folks have found to be helpful.
-I hope you all find this one informative and helpful as well.
+I love to write articles and reviews about our cruising experiences, which many folks find helpful.
+I hope you've found this one informative and useful as well.
 Thank you to everyone who contributed their comments, data, and opinions for the sake of pulling this information together.

-It is of the utmost importance that I provide the most unbiased, factual, and accurate data that I can compile, and I will continue to collect additional data in order to keep this information as current as possible.
+It's important that I provide unbiased, factual, and accurate data for my readers and I'll continue to collect additional data to keep this information as current as possible.

 Questions & Answers

 Question: If you tip additional cash on a cruise ship, does the individual service person (bartender, steward, server, kid's club, etc) get to keep it?
 Or do tips go in the big pool that gets split between all positions at the end of the cruise?

 Answer: If you give the cash directly to the individual, they get to keep it.
 The cruise line provides envelopes if you want to give it to a specific crew member.
 I bring my own envelopes and thank you cards and hand the cash/card to each person to ensure it goes where I want it to.

 Question: Recently the Carnival Vista experienced a dry dock for some engine propulsion repairs.
 I'm wondering how this affected the crew.
 Were the crew of the Carnival Vista cruise compensated as usual during the engine repairs or did they receive some time off?